darknessii/rpi-matrix-acn-e1-31/README.md

 a rpi-rgb-led-matrix RGB LED displays using Raspberry Pi.
 The Pi is the sACN E1.31 node.
 A RGB LED displays 32x32 / 32x16 / 64x64 or higher and an add-on board connected for a Raspberry Pi+/3

-# rpi-matrix-acn-e1-31
-Controlling up to 64x64 and more RGB LED Matrix Display with sACN E1.31 Protocol

-E1.31 is not proper implementet jet.
+E1.31 is not full implemement jet.

 ## Preliminary